Coding-Coach/find-a-mentor/README.md

 ## Looking for a mentor?

-Just go to https://mentors.codingcoach.io/ and find her / him / them.
+Just go to https://mentors.codingcoach.io/, register and find a mentor.

+## Want to be a mentor?

+Just go to https://mentors.codingcoach.io/, register and fill the form to become a mentor

 ## Requirements